 CONDITIONS OF MEMBERSHIP

-2. Membership in the corporation shall be limited to persons interested in furthering the objects of the corporation and shall consist of anyone whose application for admission as a member has received the approval of the Board of Directors of the corporation.
+2. Membership in the corporation shall be limited to persons interested in furthering the objectives of the corporation and shall consist of anyone whose application for admission as a member has received the approval of the Board of Directors of the corporation.

-whom
+Proposed rewrite for point 2:

+2. All voting members in the corporation shall be limited to persons interested in furthering the objectives of the corporation and whom pay an annual membership fee, as determined by the Board of Directors, unless otherwise directed by the Board of Directors.

-3. All voting members shall pay an annual membership fee or dues unless otherwise directed by the Board of Directors.
-The set membership fees or dues will require approval of the Board of Directors
+3. All voting members shall pay an annual membership fee, or dues, unless otherwise directed by the Board of Directors.

 Note that point 3 is to be removed, and the highlighted section under the role of the BOD, it is out of place here.
 ‘The set membership fees, or dues, will require majority approval of the Board of Directors’

-4. Any member may withdraw from the corporation by delivering to the corporation a written resignation and lodging a copy of the same with the secretary of the corporation.
+4. Any member(s) may withdraw from the corporation by delivering to the corporation a written resignation and lodging a copy of the same with the secretary of the corporation.

+5. Any member(s) may be required to resign by a vote of three-quarters (3/4) of the members at an annual meeting provided that any such members shall be granted an opportunity to be heard at such meeting.

+Proposed rewrite for point 5:

-5. Any member(s) may be required to resign by a vote of three-quarters (3/4) of the members at an annual meeting provided that any such members shall be granted an opportunity to be heard at such meeting. two current officers
+5. Any member(s) may be required to resign by a vote of three-quarters (3/4) of the members present at an annual general meeting where quorum is met, provided that any such member(s) shall be granted an opportunity to be heard at the same said meeting.
+Where quorum for all annual general meetings shall be the President, two current officers, and twenty-five (25) other members present in person.

-HEAD OFFICE

-6. Until changed in accordance with the act, the Head Office of the corporation shall be in the City of Toronto in the Municipality of Metropolitan Toronto in the Province of Ontario.
+**Please note that the document doesn’t discuss quorum conditions for annual general meetings at all.
+Quorum of an executive committee is discussed (pt 18) and a BOD-called, special general meeting quorum is established (pt 32).
+But not an annual general meeting quorum.
+It seems to me that we could use pt 32 for this: The president, treasurer and one (1) other officer, and ten (10) other members present in person at the annual general meeting will constitute a quorum.
+However, note we have 200 + members, having 10 may not be a really representative group.
+Do we want to increase this to 50 (recalling meetings at WCB may not have this number)?

+VOTING OF MEMBERS

+36. At all meetings of the membership of the corporation, where quorum is met, every question shall be determined by a majority of votes unless otherwise specifically provided by statute or by these by-laws.
+The President being unable to vote unless there is the need to break a tie.

+Board of Directors

 7. The property and business of the corporation shall be managed by a board of a minimum of three (3) and a maximum of six (6) directors of whom a majority shall constitute a quorum.
-Directors must be individuals, 18 years of age, with power under law to contract.
-Directors need to be members.
+Directors must be individuals, 18 years of age, with power under law to contract and whom are active members.

-8. Directors shall be elected for a minimum term of 2 years by the members at an annual meeting of the members.
+8. Directors shall be elected for a minimum term of 2 years by the members at an annual general meeting of the membership.
 No more than half of the board of director seats will be up for election on a given year.